 While the Company's annual cash incentive compensation program is discretionary and therefore does not qualify as "performance-based compensation" under Section 162(m), the Compensation Committee generally seeks to structure long-term incentive compensation for the named executives so as to qualify for full tax deductibility under Section 162(m).
 Our current restricted stock grants are based on, and any future grants are generally also expected to be based on, the Company's achievement of pre-established performance goals.
 In addition, options granted under the 2008 Plan will be exempt from the deduction limit of 162(m).
-The Compensation Committee intends to continue to pursue a strategy of maximizing the deductibility of the compensation paid to the Company's executives when appropriate.
-However, the Committee reserves the right to make awards outside of these plans or to provide compensation that does not qualify for full tax deductibility under Section 162(m) when deemed appropriate.
+The Compensation Committee intends to continue to pursue a strategy of maximizing the deductibility of the compensation that does not qualify for full tax deductibility under Section 162(m) when deemed appropriate.